Consistent Data Security Measures

-If a data breach were to occur, the repercussions for your business and your customers would be catastrophic.
-Your reputation would take a significant hit and customers would have the nightmare task of monitoring their personal banking services to identify fraudulent transactions.
+If a PCI-DSS data breach were to occur, the repercussions for an organization and its customers would be catastrophic.
+Not only would the business’ reputation take a significant hit, but customers would have the nightmare task of monitoring their personal banking services to identify fraudulent transactions.

 Trianz understands the sensitive nature of storing payment card information.
-PCI-DSS is a proprietary information security standard that was created by the PCI Security Standards Council.
-Members of the council include AMEX, MasterCard and VISA —leading players in the payment card industry.
-Our experts can help you configure your Amazon Web Services (AWS) cloud in a PCI-DSS compliant manner to mitigate the risk of a data breach and protect your business and customers.
+PCI-DSS is a proprietary information security standard that was created by the PCI Security Standards Council (PCI SSC) in partnership with financial institutions.
+Members of the council include American Express (AMEX), MasterCard, and VISA — all major credit card companies in the payment card industry.
+Our experts can help you configure your Amazon Web Services (AWS) cloud in a PCI-DSS compliant manner to mitigate the risk of a sensitive data breach and protect customer credit card data.

-Trianz is a leading database migration assessment and execution firm that has helped hundreds of our Fortune 500 clients to migrate their data warehouse to AWS.
+Trianz is a leading database migration assessment and execution firm.
+We have helped hundreds of Fortune 500 clients to migrate their data warehouse to AWS.
 Our experts understand the sensitive nature of storing card details and offer a comprehensive PCI-DSS compliant consulting service on AWS.

-We offer a range of PCI-DSS compliant AWS data migration services, including:
+Trianz offers a range of AWS data migration services with PCI-DSS compliance:

 Despite AWS having broad infrastructure-based PCI-DSS compliance, user input is still required to secure your cardholder data environment (CDE).
-A CDE is simply a database that stores payment card information.
-Our experts can configure your new CDE in line with the latest “AWS 2016 PCI DSS 3.2 Responsibility Summary,” a set of regulations defined by AWS that are required to achieve PCI-DSS compliance on the platform.
+A CDE is simply a database that stores credit card information.
+Our experts can configure your new CDE in line with the latest “AWS 2016 PCI DSS 3.2 Responsibility Summary” — a set of regulations defined by AWS that are required to achieve PCI-DSS compliance on the platform.

-We realize that is a lot of terminology and acronyms to absorb, but our experts can help you prepare for an SQA or a ROC.
-We follow the 12 requirements detailed on the AWS PCI-DSS compliance page, guaranteeing the security of your network, systems and cardholder data.
+These terminologies and acronyms may be difficult to remember, but our experts can help you prepare for an SQA or a ROC.
+We follow the 12 requirements detailed on the AWS PCI DSS compliance page, guaranteeing the security of your network, systems, and cardholder data.

 PCI-DSS compliance with AWS data warehousing comes with numerous benefits, including:

-Higher Security Standards – PCI-DSS acts as a security framework around which you should build your AWS cloud data warehouse.
+PCI-DSS acts as a security framework around which you should build your AWS cloud data warehouse.
 This offers guidance and support to ensure that you are operating in a compliant manner on AWS.
-PCI-DSS requires businesses to protect CHD assets behind a firewall and does not permit the use of default credentials.
-It also requires full end-to-end encryption (E2EE) and proper configuration of identity access management (IAM) roles.
+PCI-DSS requires businesses to protect CHD assets behind a file transfer firewall and does not permit the use of default credentials.
+It also requires full end-to-end encryption (E2EE) and the application of best practices when configuring identity access management (IAM) roles.

 These requirements contribute to improving the cybersecurity of your network and should be used as standard, regardless of PCI-DSS requirements.
 By following this framework, your network security will increase, improving your resilience against attackers.

 The implications for your reputation and finances are enormous if you suffer a data breach, making full PCI-DSS compliance a necessity rather than just a requirement.
-For smaller enterprises, the financial repercussions would hit much harder than a Fortune 500 company.
+For small businesses, the financial repercussions would hit much harder than a Fortune 500 company.
 When including the negative impact on your reputation, a data breach could spell the end for SMEs.

-Regulations like GDPR, CCPA and PCI-DSS are throwing challenges for enterprises.
-Now, they need to perform regular audits with third party providers to maintain their position in the market.
+Regulations like GDPR, CCPA, and PCI-DSS are presenting challenges for many enterprises.
+Now, they need to perform regular audits with third-party providers to maintain their position in the market.
 Without due attention, customers and business partners will be reluctant to work with you, driving down business growth.

-Don’t let a data breach impact your business—get in touch with Trianz and migrate to a PCI-DSS compliant database on AWS to get ahead of the game.
+Our team can help you resolve vulnerabilities in alignment with PCI-DSS before sensitive information is lost.
+Don’t let a credit or debit card data breach impact your business.
+Get in touch with Trianz and migrate to a PCI-DSS compliant database on AWS today.